tailordev-commons/website/software-carpentry/lessons/the-unix-shell.md

 ## Instructor notes

+{% hint style='working' %}
+These notes are mainly written for the instructors.
+Yet, they contain most (if not all) commands and important points taught during a workshop, which may be interesting if you want to remember how much you learnt during a workshop.
+{% endhint %}

 We tend to follow the [Software Carpentry schedule](https://swcarpentry.github.io/shell-novice/), but if time is lacking, we skip the loops (especially if the second day is dedicated to Python).

 ### Navigating Files and Directories